About the role:

 Requirements and relevant information:

-- The successful candidate will be required to undergo pre-employment checks which may include fingerprint checks and misconduct screening.
+- The successful applicant will also be required to undergo pre-employment checks which may include fingerprint checks and misconduct screening.

 Your application must include: